okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/oie-embedded-sdk-use-cases/oie-embedded-sdk-use-case-pwd-recovery-mfa/go/integrationsteps.md

 </div>

-### Step 3: Enter email and initiate password recovery
+### Step 3: Enter the email and initiate the password recovery

 After the user submits their email to start the password recovery, perform the following steps: